Nothing beats in-ground basketball hoops when it comes to stability. Being planted deep into the ground makes them

 Finally, the tempered glass is only ¼” thick.
 That’s the thinnest tempered glass backboard around.
 The rebound is still very decent, but there is an increased chance of breaking the glass and noone enjoys purchasing a replacement backboard.

-This hoop costs less than the Silverback, but it performs almost as well.
+This in-ground basketball hoop costs less than the Silverback, but it performs almost as well.
 The only real problem we have is with the relatively short support beam and low amount of overhang.
 We’d recommend the Silverback if you can stretch your budget by an additional ~$300 but otherwise this is a solid pick.

 Do you want to have a regulation basketball hoop in your backyard?

 If you do, then the Spalding Arena Series with a 72” backboard is the choice for you.
 It meets all the requirements for the NBA.
 And it’s even made by the same company that supplies most of the NBA’s basketball equipment (including hoops and game balls).

 Here are some of the features that we like: